Mahdi-Zafari/Nebula-Remote-Fusion/Documentation/README.md

-# NRF Kernel API Documentation
+# NRF Core API Documentation

-This document describes the available API endpoints in the **NRF Kernel**.
+This document describes the available API endpoints in the **NRF Core**.
 Each endpoint provides system control and monitoring functionalities.

 ## Table of Contents